+The paper is organized as follows.
 Section 2 provides stylized facts on the heterogeneous behaviour of leverage in the cross-section of intermediaries.
-Section 3 describes the model.
+Section 3 describes the model and introduces measures of systemic risk.
 Section 4 presents the main results in partial equilibrium to build intuition.
 Section 5 shows the general equilibrium results and responses to monetary policy and productivity shocks.
-The effect of large negative productivity shocks and the case of financial crises with costly intermediary default is analyzed in section 6.
+We also discuss good booms and bad booms and the risk taking channel of monetary policy.
+The case of financial crises with costly intermediary default is analyzed in section 6.
 Section 7 concludes.